Millions of patients affected. Billions in avoidable cost. And a detection system that's decades behind.

 Identifies subtle physiological shifts that precede creatinine elevation — enabling clinical teams to intervene hours to days earlier.

-Patient admitted for surgery, cardiac event, or other acute condition.
+Patient admitted for surgery or acute condition.
 Standard labs are drawn — kidney function appears normal.

 Kidney function continues to decline.
-Creatinine levels have not yet risen significantly.
-Clinical team remains unaware of developing injury.
+Creatinine levels haven't risen.
+Clinical team remains unaware of the injury.

 Lab results finally show elevated creatinine.
-By now, significant kidney damage has occurred.
-Intervention options are limited.
+By now, significant damage has occurred.
+Options are limited.

-Patient may require ICU transfer, dialysis, or extended hospitalization.
+Patient requires ICU transfer or dialysis.
 Recovery is prolonged.
 Costs multiply.
 This was preventable.

 Each day that AKI goes undetected, the financial burden multiplies — for the patient and the health system.

-RenalSignal is building the technology to detect AKI earlier — before creatinine rises, before damage accumulates, before costs cascade.
+RenalSignal is building the technology to detect AKI earlier — before creatinine rises, before damage accumulates.

 See Our Technology